by Christin Brown | Septiembre 27, 2018 | News Releases

 During a news conference at Temple University, Tartaglione highlighted new legislation to expand the protections of PA’s Human Relations Act.

-PHILADELPHIA, PA, April 6, 2018 – State Sen. Christine Tartaglione yesterday announced new legislation that proposes to add sexual orientation and gender expression as protected classes under Pennsylvania’s Human Relations Act, while expanding the act’s worker protections to include non-employee contractors and unpaid interns.
+PHILADELPHIA, PA, Abril 6, 2018 – State Sen. Christine Tartaglione yesterday announced new legislation that proposes to add sexual orientation and gender expression as protected classes under Pennsylvania’s Human Relations Act, while expanding the act’s worker protections to include non-employee contractors and unpaid interns.

 Sen. Tartaglione’s bill is part of a package of legislation authored by Senate and House Democrats and supported by Gov. Wolf.
 The governor and legislators announced their initiative at Temple University’s Liacouras Center.